Efficient Admin (aka Michelle) has been hiking for eight years on the wonderful mountain trails of North Carolina and South Carolina.

 Diverse Ancient Forest Protected in Congaree National Park

-Congress has protected much of the park as a wilderness under the 1964 Wilderness Act.
-Wilderness forever protects the land’s natural conditions, opportunities for solitude and primitive recreation, and scientific, educational, and historical values.
+Congress has protected much of the park as wilderness under the 1964 Wilderness Act.
+The wilderness label forever protects the land’s natural conditions, opportunities for solitude and primitive recreation, and scientific, educational, and historical values.

 "Home of the Champions"